iwk549/react-svg-tournament-bracket/README.md

 - **homeTeamLogo**: string (url location of image)
 - **awayTeamLogo**: string (url location of image)

-  if provided will display a square image next to the team name on the bracket.
+  if provided will display a small image next to the team name on the bracket.
 Must be the full path to the image.

   **dummyMatch**: boolean

   if true then the match will not be displayed but the space will be filled with the background color.
-Use this property to create uneven brackets by creating placeholder matches.
+Use this property to create uneven brackets using placeholder matches.

   **highlight**: array || string